Property Saviour logo

 Structural issues are one of the main reasons for disputes between the insurers and home owners often resulting in a referral to the Financial Ombudsman Service.

-Your insurance company’s surveyor is going to act in their client’s best interest to deny your claim.
+Your insurance company’s surveyor will act in their client’s best interest to deny your claim.
 The list of excuses can include:

 • Lack of maintenance by you